This is how we worship these days, on line, from our living room.

 We freely open our church home to you and yours.

-We are collecting plastic caps and lids to build this rainbow bench.
+As you continue to collect plastic caps and lids to build this rainbow bench